-Adverse possession, often referred to as squatter’s rights, is a legal principle that includes 5 requirements that allow a person to claim ownership of a property if they have occupied it for a certain period of time without the true owner’s permission.
+What are the 5 Requirements for Adverse Possession?
+Adverse possession, often referred to as squatter’s rights, is a legal principle that includes 5 requirements that allow a person to claim ownership of a property if they have occupied it for a certain period without the true owner’s permission.

 Though laws can vary by jurisdiction, there are generally five key requirements that must be fulfilled for a claim of adverse possession to be successful.
 This post will detail the five aspects required for successful adverse possession claims.